 Occupational safety is a critical aspect in the maritime industry which has a high level of risk and a very diverse work complexity.
 The maritime sector faces significant challenges related to occupational safety, with an average of 4,000 fatal accidents occurring each year worldwide [1].
-One method of risk control that has proven effective is the Lockout Tagout (LOTO) system, which is a fundamental safety procedure to prevent accidents due to hazardous energy [2] [3].
+One method of risk control that has proven effective is the Lockout Tagout (LOTO) system, which is a fundamental safety procedure to prevent accidents due to hazardous energy [2], [3].

 Research related to the Lockout Tagout (LOTO) system in the maritime environment faces several significant gaps even though this safety procedure has been proven effective in various industries on land.
-Although [4] have explored the implementation of safety procedures in the shipping sector [5] [6] have studied safety management systems on merchant ships, there is a lack of comprehensive studies that specifically analyze the effectiveness of LOTO in the context of the unique maritime environment with limited spatial characteristics, technological variations, and multinational crew dynamics.
+Although [4] have explored the implementation of safety procedures in the shipping sector [5], [6] have studied safety management systems on merchant ships, there is a lack of comprehensive studies that specifically analyze the effectiveness of LOTO in the context of the unique maritime environment with limited spatial characteristics, technological variations, and multinational crew dynamics.
 [7] identified that the work environment on board ships has its own complexities that have not been accommodated in conventional LOTO standards, while a study [8] highlighted the lack of empirical research on crew compliance with LOTO procedures on various types of offshore vessels.
-[9] also highlighted the gap in understanding how safety culture factors specific to the offshore industry influence the success of LOTO implementation, while a study [10] showed limited documentation on the adaptation of LOTO procedures to the variety of machinery systems in the modern ship environment.
+[9] also highlighted the gap in understanding how safety culture factors specific to the offshore industry influence the success of LOTO implementation, while a study [10] showed limited documentation on the adaptation of LOTO procedures to the variety of machinery systems in the modern

 Previous studies have shown that LOTO implementation can reduce the risk of work accidents by up to 80% in industrial environments with complex mechanical and electrical equipment [11].
-Despite ongoing efforts, there remains a significant knowledge gap regarding the full effectiveness of safety procedures implemented on ships.
-A recent study found that 67% of work-related accidents on board were linked to failures in safety protocols, particularly hazardous energy control procedures [12].
-The complexity of the working environment on board a ship, which includes main engines, generators, hydraulic systems, and other supporting equipment, requires a systematic approach to risk management [13].
-Each system has different maintenance characteristics with varying potential hazards, ranging from electrical, mechanical, and hydraulic to thermal systems.
-This condition underscores the urgent need to conduct a thorough analysis of the lockout-tagout system on the ship to ensure optimal operational safety.
+However, in the implementation on board ships there is still a deep knowledge gap about the full effectiveness of this procedure.
+Another study revealed that 67% of work accidents on ships were caused by failure of safety procedures, with a particular focus on hazardous energy control procedures [12].
+This shows the urgency to conduct a comprehensive analysis of the Lockout Tagout system on board ships.
+The complexity of the work environment on board ships, which includes main engines, generators, hydraulic systems, and other supporting equipment, requires a systematic approach to risk management.
+Each system has different $maintenance\ characteristics\ that\ have\ the\ potential\ to\ cause\ harm,\ ranging\ from\ electoristics$ aical, mechanical, hydraulic, to thermal systems.

 The novelty of this study lies in the integration of a multi-method approach to analyze the effectiveness of LOTO on board complex ships, considering not only the technical aspects of the procedure but also the organizational and individual dimensions that influence its implementation.
 In contrast to research [13] which only focuses on technical aspects, or studies [14] which examine human factors in general, this study develops a comprehensive analytical framework that links LOTO procedures with occupational safety outcomes through intervening variables in the form of organizational and individual factors specific to the maritime environment.
 This study also offers methodological novelty through the development of an assessment instrument tailored to the unique characteristics of merchant ships, complementing previous studies from [15] which used industry-based measurement parameters on land.
-Furthermore, this study adopts a comparative analysis approach between different types of ships and shipping routes to identify contextual factors that influence LOTO effectiveness, broadening the understanding of the adaptation of safety procedures in various operational conditions on ships that vary according to recommendations in the publication [16] [17].
+Furthermore, this study adopts a comparative analysis approach between different types of ships and shipping routes to identify contextual factors that influence LOTO effectiveness, broadening the understanding of the adaptation of safety procedures in various operational conditions on ships that vary according to recommendations in the publication [14], [16].